 There will also be a chance to attend a public meeting towards the end of February/beginning of March.
 Sign up to our newsletter and social media accounts to keep up to date.

-We are recruiting our Artistic and Executive Directors and hope to have them in post between June and September.
+We have recruited our Artistic and Executive Directors, Chenine Bhathena and Martin Sutherland and will have them in post from mid-September.

 Our workforce will be up to approximately 45 in 2019.

-There will be events this year, so keep your eyes peeled for news and announcements
+There will be events this year, including Read All About It!, Meet Me In The Ruins and Sunrise so keep your eyes peeled for news and announcements!